“I was treated fairly, with great concern and respect, I received very helpful advice from a very competent attorney.”

 Seniors (age 60+) can also call CLEAR*Sr at 1-888-387-7111

-LAW Advocates has Wills & Powers of Attorney Clinics for seniors, people with disabilities, and people with terminal illnesses who need help with these documents or need referral to a pro bono attorney.
+LAW Advocates has a Simple Wills Clinic for residents of Whatcom County who are seniors, people with disabilities, and/or people with terminal illnesses who require assistance with these documents or need a referral to a pro bono attorney.

 You may also call the statewide legal aid hotline, CLEAR, to speak with an attorney and potentially be referred for additional assistance, if eligible: